 A grand jury has indicted a Florida man on four counts related to selling phony autographs with his own certificates of authenticity at last summer’s National Sports Collectors Convention.

 The prosecutor’s office in Cuyahoga County, OH tells Sports Collectors Daily that Tony Podsada, who operated Signed Certified Memories, is facing charges of forgery, trademark counterfeiting, criminal stimulation and petty theft.
-The trademark countering charge is a felony under Ohio law and relates to Podsada himself authenticating the phony material, according to Cuyahoga County Assistant Prosecutor Brent Kirvel.
+The trademark counterfeiting charge is a felony under Ohio law and relates to Podsada himself authenticating the phony material, according to Cuyahoga County Assistant Prosecutor Brent Kirvel.

 Law enforcement officers raided Podsada’s booth not long after the NSCC doors opened on August 1, carting away stacks of boxes and photo frames carrying signatures that collectors and other dealers believed were not real.
 Podsada was selling items well below typical market value and authentication company experts who saw some of the material immediately dismissed them as non-genuine.
 We’ve learned those items are still being held as evidence by Cleveland Police.